Filamentary Dust Polarization and the Morphology of Neutral Hydrogen Structures: Spherical Rolling Hough Transform

 The computation of the Wigner matrices is usually the bottleneck of convolution algorithms.
 This is a major problem in CMB analyses in the context of beam convolutions \citep[e.g.,][]{2000PhRvD..62l3002C}.
 If the convolution kernel is restricted to a small set of~$m'$ values, then the algorithm can run faster.
 An example is a symmetric beam, which is restricted to~$m = 0$.
 Our filamentary kernels are not symmetric, but we can limit the maximum~$m'$ value and retain the intended shape as described in \secref{subsec:alg}.
-We use \texttt{ducc}\footnote{\url{https://gitlab.mpcdf.mpg.de/mtr/ducc}}, a computationally efficient code for performing convolutions with axially-asymmetric convolution kernels.
+We use \texttt{ducc}\footnote{\url{https://gitlab.mpcdf.mpg.de/mtr/ducc}}, a computationally efficient code for performing convolutions with axially asymmetric convolution kernels.

-\subsection{The algorithm}
+\subsection{The Algorithm}

 We implement the steps described in \secref{subsec:rht} directly on the sphere rather than on flat-sky image projections.
-We call this new implementation the spherical Rolling Hough Transform (spherical RHT).
+We call this new implementation the spherical Rolling Hough Transform (Spherical RHT).
 This implementation replaces Step~3 of the RHT algorithm in \secref{subsec:rht} with the spherical harmonic convolutions described in \secref{subsec:conv}.
 We show a diagram of the full procedure in \figref{fig:flowchart}.
-This diagram shows how the parameters~$\theta_{\rm FWHM}$,~$D_W$, and~$Z$ are used to transform the~\hi\ intensity at each velocity channel~$v$ and pixel~$\hat{n}$ into~$R(\hat{n},\theta,v)$, which is used in Equations~\ref{eq:norm}, \ref{eq:QRHT}, and~\ref{eq:URHT} to construct the~\hi-based Stokes~$Q$ and~$U$ maps for that velocity channel.
+This diagram shows how the parameters~$\theta_{\rm FWHM}$,~$D_{\rm W}$, and~$Z$ are used to transform the~\hi\ intensity at each velocity channel~$v$ and pixel~$\hat{n}$ into~$R(\hat{n},\theta,v)$, which is used in Equations~\ref{eq:norm}, \ref{eq:QRHT}, and~\ref{eq:URHT} to construct the~\hi-based Stokes~$Q$ and~$U$ maps for that velocity channel.

-We define a convolution kernel as a line of neighboring nonzero pixels of length~$D_W$ on a HEALPix grid of a higher resolution than the maps we convolve it with.
+We define a convolution kernel as a line of neighboring nonzero pixels of length~$D_{\rm W}$ on a HEALPix grid of a higher resolution than the maps we convolve it with.
 We then smooth this line of pixels so that the pixelization of the lower-resolution maps captures all of the information in the kernel.
 This prevents aliasing from small scales that the pixelization of the lower-resolution maps is insensitive to.
+For instance, when run on \hipi\ data at~$N_{\rm side} = 1024$, we define the kernel at~$N_{\rm side} = 4096$ and smooth it to a FWHM of~3\amin4, the width of a pixel at $N_{\rm side} = 1024$.

 We find that limiting the~$m'_{\rm max}$ of the kernel to~50 retains the intended shape of the kernel visually.
 Also, the results in this paper are identical when~$m'_{\rm max}$ is increased to~100.
 Limiting the~$m'_{\rm max}$ of the convolution kernel increases the computational efficiency of the algorithm.